Our Range of Breast Pumps in Sri Lanka

 If you are still confused about the features, ask yourself the following questions before buying a breast pump:

-1. Will I use the pump frequently?
+1. Will I use the breast pump frequently?

 If your milk supply is established or you are not away from your baby frequently, then you don’t need to spend on an expensive breast pump.
-A simple manual hand pump will be best for you.
+A simple manual breast pump will be best for you.

 2. Do I need to pump quickly?

-A manual pump takes 15 to 20 minutes to pump out breast milk.
-If you are a busy mom or at work mostly, then you might need to get an electric pump to get through the process quickly.
+A manual breast pump takes 15 to 20 minutes to pump out breast milk.
+If you are a busy mom or at work mostly, then you might need to get an electric breast pump to get through the process quickly.

 3. Do I need a hands-free pump?

-If you want to work on other things or need your hands to be free while pumping then an electric pump is the best option for you.
+If you want to work on other things or need your hands to be free while pumping then an electric breast pump is the best option for you.

 4. How much can I afford?

 Other than looking for the features, don’t forget to consider your affordability and your needs.
-If you only need a pump while your baby is hospitalized, you can also consider renting a pump from the medical supply.
+If you only need a pump while your baby is hospitalized, you can also consider renting a breast pump from the medical supply.

 If your breast pump is not portable, it might be frustrating for you.
 Under such conditions, you can look for a lightweight model to carry it easily.